-The largest free rock festival in Latin America, Rock al Parque is something you should consider attending if you are visiting the city and you are into rock and other alternative music.
+The largest free rock festival in Latin America is Rock al Parque and is something you should consider attending if you are visiting the city and you are into rock and other alternative music.

 The first edition of Festival Rock al Parque was created as a way of promoting more cultural events in the city.
 It was the first of five annual free music festivals that took place in the capital city.
 It was first held back in 1994, taking place in different outdoor venues around Bogotá, such as “La Media Torta” and “Parque Simón Bolívar”.